 In this article I’d like to compile a list of cryptocurrency-friendly banks from around the world.

-I am not responsible for any issues caused by cryptocurrency trading using any of the banks listed below.
+I am not responsible for any issues caused by cryptocurrency trading, especially when working with any of the banks listed below.

 These are banks known to use, allow or otherwise not penalize users for performing cryptocurrency-related transactions.